Optimisation of the vertex detector and measurement of Higgs decays to second-generation quarks at the CEPC: Summary and Discussion

 This study, obtained using the AI-driven JOI framework which leverages jet momentum and impact parameters for effective signal discrimination~\cite{JOI}, highlights the inner radius as the primary geometric parameter influencing the impact parameter resolution and subsequently flavour-tagging performance, while spatial resolution exerts a comparatively weaker influence.
 Benchmarking the \(\nu\bar{\nu}H\) production channel, we project a statistical precision of 0.66–0.71\% for \(H \rightarrow c\bar{c}\), and a significance exceeding 4$\sigma$ for \(H \rightarrow s\bar{s}\).
 The measurement sensitivity is moderately affected by the vertex detector design: reducing the inner radius from the baseline leads to less than 10\% improvements in both precision and significance, while increasing it has the opposite effect.
 In contrast, variations in spatial resolution have a much smaller impact, with only 1\% changes observed across all benchmarks.

-Our study is based on fast simulations and considers only the irreducible backgrounds, representing an optimistic yet well-motivated scenario given the clean environment of electron-positron colliders and the strong suppression of reducible backgrounds achievable with improved detector technology and analysis techniques~\cite{wangyuexin}.
-Comparisons with full (\textsc{Geant4}-based) simulations confirm the reliability of our fast simulation results, with discrepancies at the 5\% level.
+Our study is based on fast simulations and currently considers only the major backgrounds from other Higgs decay modes, representing an optimistic yet well-motivated setup.
+Comparisons with full (\textsc{Geant4}-based) simulations confirm the reliability of our fast-simulation approach, with discrepancies at the 5\% level.
+In a realistic environment, beam-induced and other Standard Model backgrounds would further dilute the sensitivity, and their quantitative impact, particularly the contributions related to the MDI design, still requires dedicated study.
+Consequently, the present results should be interpreted as upper-limit estimates achievable under idealised background conditions.

-Our observations are consistent with previous studies~\cite{wu_vertex, Zhu2023ParticleNet}, which show that the inner radius of the vertex detector is the most sensitive geometric parameter for flavor tagging and Higgs precision measurements, underscoring its importance in future detector design.
+Our observations are consistent with previous studies~\cite{wu_vertex, Zhu2023ParticleNet}, which show that the inner radius of the vertex detector is the most sensitive geometric parameter for flavour tagging and Higgs precision measurements, underscoring its importance in future detector design.
 The search for $H \to s\bar{s}$ offers a unique probe of second-generation Yukawa couplings and is a major objective for next-generation Higgs factories.
-Recent global studies project measurement accuracies for this channel in the range of 17\% to 140\% \cite{Zhu:2025eoe, JOI, ECFA}, with the spread arising from differences in assumed luminosity, analysis strategies, background modelling, and flavor tagging performance.
+Recent global studies project measurement accuracies for this channel in the range of 17\% to 140\% \cite{Zhu:2025eoe, JOI, ECFA}, with the spread arising from differences in assumed luminosity, analysis strategies, background modelling, and flavour tagging performance.

 Our study demonstrates that, within the scanned parameter space, the achievable sensitivity to \(H \rightarrow s\bar{s}\) can vary by more than 12\% due solely to vertex detector design.
 With an optimized inner radius, advances in detector design and analysis will further enhance the strange-quark Yukawa coupling reach.
-These improvements include better identification of hadrons containing s-quarks (such as \({K}_{S}^0\) and \(\Lambda\)~\cite{Zheng:2020qyh}), optimizing operation scenarios to increase Higgs boson yields, refining and validating more precise hadronization models, enhancing the performance of flavor-tagging algorithms, leveraging advanced analysis techniques, and incorporating more Higgs production channels (\(l^{+}l^{-}H\), \(q\bar{q}H\)).
+These improvements include better identification of hadrons containing s-quarks (such as \({K}_{S}^0\) and \(\Lambda\)~\cite{Zheng:2020qyh}), optimizing operation scenarios to increase Higgs boson yields, refining and validating more precise hadronization models, enhancing the performance of flavour-tagging algorithms, leveraging advanced analysis techniques, and incorporating more Higgs production channels (\(l^{+}l^{-}H\), \(q\bar{q}H\)).
 Collectively, these improvements could push the reach well beyond the current 4$\sigma$ level, potentially enabling its first unambiguous observation and delivering a stringent test of second-generation Yukawa couplings.